 One of the most popular theories behind EMDR is that the brain can keep alive the emotional aspects of traumatic/negative events as though they were frozen in time, even after many years.
 So they can feel as they keep happening ‘here and now’.
 One good example is experiencing flashbacks, during which the person feels and reacts as if they were back in the trauma.

 The right hemisphere of the brain is where the emotions are stored and processed.
 When a traumatic event takes place, most of its emotional and perceptual/sensory (hearing, sight, smell, touch) elements might be stored in the right hemisphere in a fragmented and not fully comprehensible format.
-For example, a person who has had a car accident might vividly remember the smell of smoke and the screams of people in an accidental way.
+For example, a person who has had a car accident might vividly remember the smell of smoke and the screams of people.

 The left hemisphere is where our language abilities are based.
 Language is what we use to make sense of the world and put things in order in our heads.
 Therefore, the suggestion is that stimulating the client bilaterally will allow the right and left side of the brain to communicate, therefore words and emotions/perceptions will finally meet.